novakoolhub/Scripts/README.md

 # Scripts
-All my public Scripts will be posted here.
+All my public Scripts will be posted here, including libraries.

 My discord: novakool